Birrellc/project-eternity-ms2/assets/testing/testing.md

 Alternatively the user could scroll down to each section.

-- As a user, i want to be able to see what kind of environment the restaurant has through images to see if its the kind of place i would feel comfortable or to see if there is an outdoor area incase i choose to eat here in the summer.
+- As a user, i want to be able to see what kind of environment the restaurant has through images to see if its the kind of place i would feel comfortable or to see if there is an outdoor area in case i choose to eat here in the summer.

 ![picture](../images/testing-images/user-story-three.gif)